 He added that investigation also revealed that Ms Huang had gained notoriety in the illegal Rosewood business in the Northern, Upper East and Upper West regions.

-He said the suspect was currently in police investigation into the incident.
+He said the suspect was currently in police

 Following the ban on the harvesting and exportation of rosewood, the Northern Regional Command, according to its Public Relations Officer (PRO), Deputy Superintendent of Police (DSP), Mr Mohammed Yussif Tanko, had increased its surveillance at various check-points to help fight the menace.